mongodb/docs-worker-pool/README.md

 Changes or additions to/of makefiles and .yaml for publishing purposes should be performed against this branch.
 There is no general requirement to keep `meta` up to date with `master` or `integration`.

-### Integration
-`integration` is treated as a running feature branch that should **always** remain up to date with `master`.

 ### Master
-`master` is treated as our production state branch.
-In general, pull requests to master should be opened only from integration or a hot-fix feature branch.
-If a change is merged into `master` that is not present in `integration`, then a contributor with push-access to `integration` should rebase `integration` with master to ensure the branches remain in sync and conflict free.
+`master` is treated as a running pre-production feature branch.
+Changes should not go into master until properly tested for regressions in an acceptance environment.
+It is an expectation that hotfixes may have to occur on occasion - on such an occasion, a feature branch should be made from the commit hash of the last release tag, and not from the head of master.
+Master may contain changes that have yet to be fully tested for a production release.

+### Release Tags
+Each release tag represents a presumptive stable release - with the most recent release tag representing the current state of our production environment.

-## Releasing
+## Release Process
 docs-worker-pool contains various triggers for release to higher environments.
-Currently, the repository supports an integration environment (reflecting the state of the integration branch) and a production environment (reflecting the state of the most recent release tag).
+Currently, the repository supports an integration environment (reflecting the state of the master branch) and a production environment (reflecting the state of the most recent release tag).

-### Integration
+### Integration Environment
- - Merge a pull request or otherwise push a commit to the integration branch.
+ - Merge a pull request or otherwise push a commit to `master` branch.
  - Verify that the deploy-integration-ec2 workflow has executed successfully.

-### Production
+### Production Environment
  - Rebase `master` with `integration` and push the latest changes, or merge a pull request to `master` if performing a hotfix.
  - If you don't have push access, open an issue or otherwise contact a contributor with administrator priveliges.
  - Create release tags.
 We currently follow [semver](https://semver.org/) standards.